Soft launch: our tips to succeed this essential step in launching a mobile game (part 2)

 Another important point to consider: the language of the game.
 If the game is only available in one language – usually English – you will need to consider two separate strategies.

-1) If the game has minimal text or is a simple gameplay: the language will have little effect and can be launched in almost any location.
+1) If the game has minimal text or a simple gameplay: the language will have little effect and can be launched in almost any location.

 Finally, if you are contemplating soft-launching your game on just one operating system, remember that KPIs can differ slightly from one OS to another.
 The iOS penetration rate in certain locations is also limited.